pete3n/nix-pi/README.md

-# pi-nix zero-2-w native built config
+# pi-nix zero-2-w native built branch
 This branch contains a NixOS configuration specific for the Raspberry Pi Zero 2 W.
 The flake in this repo contains build targets for an SD card image based on NixOS unstable and linux kernel version 6.6.5.
 USB host mode is enabled with a patch for the